brightway-lca/brightway2/docs/faq.rst

     * On OS X: ``/Users/<User>/Library/Application Support/Brightway2``
     * On Linux: ``/home/<User>/.local/share/Brightway2``

-You can specify a custom data directory path by setting the environment variable ``BRIGHTWAY2_DIR`` , but this is not recommended for normal use, unless you have multiple installations of brightway2 and want to have a separate data directory for each.
+You can specify a custom data directory path by setting the environment variable ``BRIGHTWAY2_DIR``.
+Brightway will raise an ``OSError`` if this is not a writable directory.
+This is not recommended for use by beginners, but if you have multiple or non-standard installations of Brightway it might be useful.

 Setting ``BRIGHTWAY2_DIR`` in a virtual environment
 ```````````````````````````````````````````````````